 The company that started the Hotspot Shield project is called AnchorFree, and it was founded in 2005 by two friends, Eugene Malobrodsky and David Gorodyansky.
 Initially, they provided free sponsored Wi-Fi hotspots but later started developing applications.

-On the other hand, not only the United States are members of the 5, 9, 14 Eyes Alliances, they’re actually founding member.
+On the other hand, not only the United States are members of the 5, 9, 14 Eyes Alliances, but they’re actually founding member.
 What this means is that in case any other country that’s a member of the alliances mentioned above requests data from the United States, they’re legally bound to provide it, at all costs.

 Terms of service analysis